 The best way to ensure you can stay consistent with your meal plan and prep is to find things you actually enjoy eating.
 This sounds like common sense, but if you’ve tried to meal prep before and you’ve failed, it might be because you’ve been restricting yourself from foods that you don’t enjoy for some reason.
 Don’t do that!
 Make sure you actually like what you’re prepping.

-Step Three of Meal Planning: Go Grocery Shopping
+Step Three of Meal Planning and scheduling: Go Grocery Shopping

 Now that you’ve got your schedule figured out, as well as a list of easy meals and recipes, it’s time to grocery shop!
 We try to shop once for the whole week so we don’t spend random evenings at the grocery store picking up items we don’t have (read: grabbing frozen pizza or fried chicken).